Jayson Tatum NBA Playoffs Player Props: Celtics vs. Heat

 - Tatum has taken 21.1 shots per game this season and made 9.8 per game, which account for 21.4% and 21.0%, respectively, of his team's total.

-- He's attempted 9.3 threes per game, or 19.7% of his team's shots from beyond the arc this season.
+- He's connected on 3.2 threes per game, or 18.3% of his team's makes from beyond the arc this season.

-- Tatum's Celtics average 101.9 possessions per game, which ranks 16th among NBA teams, while the Heat are one of the league's slowest with 99.2 possessions per contest.

-- On defense, the Heat have conceded 109.8 points per game, which is second-best in the league.
+- The Heat are the second-best defensive team in the league, allowing 109.8 points per contest.

-- The Heat are the sixth-ranked team in the NBA, giving up 41.9 rebounds per game.
+- The Heat are the sixth-ranked team in the NBA, allowing 41.9 rebounds per game.

-- Conceding 25.6 assists per contest, the Heat are the 14th-ranked squad in the NBA.
+- The Heat are the 14th-ranked squad in the NBA, giving up 25.6 assists per game.

-- The Heat are the 28th-ranked squad in the league at allowing threes, conceding 13.1 made 3-pointers per game.
+- Giving up 13.1 made 3-pointers per game, the Heat are the 28th-ranked squad in the league.

 Jayson Tatum vs. the Heat